bipinKrishnan/ml-recipe-book/_ner_chapter.md

 In the above figure, the model recognizes 'Sarah' as a person(PER) and 'London' as a location(LOC) entity.
 Since the other words do not belong to any category of entities, no labels are present in the output for those words.

 Named entity recognition does not limit to identitfying a person, location or organization, it can also be used for identifying parts of speech of each word in a sentence.
-The term used to generalize these kinds of tasks is called token classification.
+The general term used to represent these kind of tasks are called token classification.

-As humans, when we are reading a book, we understand a sentence by reading each word in that, right?
+As humans, we try to understand the contents in a book by reading it word by word.
 Similarly, before passing a sentence into our models, we split them into simpler tokens using something called a tokenizer.

 The simplest tokenizer you can think of is splitting a sentence into words as shown below: